 These are tales that deliver gentle humour rather than laugh-out-loud comedy.
 As each tale unfolded, my affection for the conflict-averse Fred grew.
 Fred slowly collects a set of misfit, supernatural friends as he works through a High School Reunion dance that makes “Carrie” look anemic, a Live Action Role Play with some real magic in the mix, a negotiation with the creatures who really own Las Vegas, and an attack by a vampire uber-predator and his minions.

-The book consists of seperate tales that hang together like episodes in a TV series but don’t quite add up to a novel.
+The book consists of separate tales that hang together like episodes in a TV series but don’t quite add up to a novel.
 The downside is a mildly annoying amount of repetition that made me long for a “Previously on ‘Fred, the vampire accountant…'” section at the beginning of each tale.

 Kirby Heyborne narrates the tales with great comic timing and the least threatening vampire voice I’ve ever heard.